Choosing the Right Plasticizer for PVC: A Comprehensive Guide

 Children’s Toys & Childcare Products

 Forget phthalates entirely – they’re banned.
-ATBC dominates squeeze toys and bath ducks.
-DINCH, specifically designed for sensitive applications, offers DEHP-like performance without the toxicity concerns.
+ATBC and DINCH are the leading alternative plasticizers for PVC in toy applications: ATBC dominates squeeze toys and bath ducks, while DINCH offers DEHP-like performance without the toxicity concerns.
+These are the phthalate-free plasticizers for PVC alternatives toy specifiers default to.

 Test for saliva and sweat migration per EN 71-3 standards.
 Parents actively seek “phthalate-free” labels, making safe alternatives a marketing advantage.